BearWare/TeamTalk5Setup/Manual/userinterface.md

     - If enabled multi users can log in with the same username.
 If disabled and two log in with the same username, then the first person to log in will be kicked off the server.
+- **User can change nickname**
+    - If unchecked then the user cannot change the client's nickname using the [Change Nickname menu item](@ref memenu).
+This can also be used if users show be force to use their Facebook profile name as nickname.
+See section @ref fbuseraccount for more information on using Facebook accounts.
 - **User can see users in all channels**
     - If unchecked the user can only see users in the current channel.
 - **User can create/modify all channels**